jonpalmisc/objc-kb/README.md

 and/or misunderstandings.
 Pull requests with corrections or new knowledge are encouraged.

+NOTE: In examples where structures/types are shown, some fields have been renamed to more clearly indicate their purpose; field names shown do not always match Objective-C's source code or their canonical names.

 ## Pointer types

 The Objective-C ABI utilizes numerous different encoding techniques for